DevelopersCommunity/libreswan-gcp/README.md

 gcloud components install beta
 ```

+## Terraform installation

+Follow the instructions at <https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/gcp-get-started> to install Terraform.

 ## Project billing and service configuration

 Before creating your first VM instance, you need to link a billing account to the GCP project you will use to host your VPN server and enable the `compute.googleapis.com` service.